Maths at St. Gregory’s

 The focus of mathematics teaching in Key Stage 1 is to ensure that our pupils develop confidence and mental fluency with whole numbers, counting and place value.
 This involves working with numerals, words and the four operations.
 At this stage, our pupils will develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
 Our lessons explore a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.
 By the end of Year 2, our aim is that our pupils know the number bonds to 20 and our precise in using and understanding place value.
 An emphasis on practice at this early stage aids fluency.

 In Lower Key Stage 2 we work to ensure that pupils become increasingly fluent with whole numbers and the four operations, including number facts and the concept of place value.
 This ensures that our pupils develop efficient written and mental methods and perform calculations accurately with increasingly large whole numbers.
 At this stage, our pupils develop their ability to solve a range of problems, including those with simple fractions and decimal place value.
 Our lessons aim to ensure that pupils draw with increasing accuracy and develop mathematical reasoning so they can analyse shapes and their properties, and confidently describe the relationships between them.
 We also ensure our pupils use measuring instruments (with accuracy) and make connections between measure and number.
 By the end of Year 4, our pupils should have memorised their multiplication tables up to and including the 12 multiplication table and show precision and fluency in their work.
+We encourage the use of Times Tables Rockstars with all of our pupils.

 Pupils will extend their understanding of the number system and place value to include larger integers.
 They develop connections between multiplication and division with fractions, decimals, percentages and ratio.
 At this stage, our pupils should develop their ability to solve a wider range of problems, including increasingly complex properties of numbers and arithmetic, and problems demanding efficient written and mental methods of calculation.
 With their foundation in arithmetic, our pupils are introduced to the language of algebra as a means for solving a variety of problems.
 Teaching in geometry and measures consolidates and extends knowledge developed in number.
 By the end of Year 6, our pupils should be fluent in written methods for all four operations, including long multiplication and division, and in working with fractions, decimals and percentages.